mathaou/termdbms/README.md

 #### Other Features

-- Automatic JSON formatting in selection mode
+- Automatic JSON formatting in selection/format mode
+- Edit multi-line text with vim-like controls
-- Undo/Redo stack
+- Undo/Redo of changes (SQLite only)
+- Themes (press T in table mode)

 #### Roadmap